Analytical methods, comprehensive analysis, assay workflows, and statistical process control.

 Use the Toolkit for Biological Assay Package to modify the analytical settings of larger sets of Quantitative response assays or split Quantitative response assays with more than one test or control sample into individual assays.

-Use data acquisition and data import add-ons to import external response values and observation data into PLA 3.0 for further processing and evaluation.
+Import of external response values and observation data into PLA 3.0 for further processing and evaluation.

-Details on system administration tasks such as setup and maintenance of databases and add-ons, user accounts, access rights, and migration and update procedures.
+Setup and maintenance of databases and add-ons, user accounts, access rights, and migration and update procedures.